Culture Shock in Chile

 Spanish is the official language of Chile, with a few indigenous languages also spoken by small percentages of the population.
 The easiest way to adopt a Chilean lifestyle and overcome culture shock is to learn the language.
 Being able to converse in Spanish enriches everyday encounters and being fluent also attracts a greater range of employment opportunities within Chile and the surrounding region.

-Chilean Spanish can be quite different from traditional European Spanish, and this can easily throw off expats.
+Chilean Spanish can be quite different from traditional European Spanish and this can easily throw off expats.
 The most noticeable differences are the heavy use of slang, the fast pace of talking, and the tendency to drop the letters "d" and "s" from words.
-These differences can often make a conversation hard to follow.
+These differences can often make a conversation hard to follow for new learners.
 Expats learning Spanish in preparation for moving to Chile can get a headstart by specifically learning Chilean Spanish rather than the global Spanish usually taught in language schools.

 Transport in Chile